c-frame/aframe-extras/src/physics/README.md

 ## Debugging

 When debugging, it may be helpful to see the shape of the physics bodies attached to your entities, and verify that they're staying in sync.
+The `debug` option creates a red wireframe around each physics body:

 ```html
 <a-scene physics="debug: true;">